Pogrom: Eastern Europe after World War I

 Gergel's overall figures, which are generally considered conservative, are based on the testimony of witnesses and newspaper reports collected by the Mizrakh-Yidish Historiche Arkhiv which was first based in Kiev, then Berlin and later New York.
 The English version of Gergel's article was published in 1951 in the YIVO Annual of Jewish Social Science titled "The Pogroms in the Ukraine in 1918–1921".

 On 8 August 1919, during the Polish–Soviet War, Polish troops took over Minsk in Operation Minsk.
 They killed 31 Jews suspected of supporting the Bolshevist movement, beat and attacked many more, looted 377 Jewish-owned shops (aided by the local civilians) and ransacked many private homes.
-The "Morgenthau's report of October 1919 stated that there is no question that some of the Jewish leaders exaggerated these evils."
+Morgenthau's report of October 1919 stated "there is no question that some of the Jewish leaders exaggerated these evils."
 According to Elissa Bemporad, the "violence endured by the Jewish population under the Poles encouraged popular support for the Red Army, as Jewish public opinion welcomed the establishment of the Belorussian SSR."

 After the First World War, during the localized armed conflicts of independence, 72 Jews were killed and 443 injured in the 1918 Lwów pogrom.
 The following year, pogroms were reported by the New York Tribune in several cities in the newly established Second Polish Republic.

 Pogroms in Europe and the Americas before World War II

-Argentina 1919
+Argentina in 1919

 In 1919, a pogrom occurred in Argentina, during the Tragic Week.
 It had an added element, as it was called to attack Jews and Catalans indiscriminately.
 The reasons are not clear, especially considering that, in the case of Buenos Aires, the Catalan colony, established mainly in the neighborhood of Montserrat, came from the foundation of the city, but could have been the result of the influence of Spanish nationalism, which at the time described Catalans as a Semitic ethnicity.